 - never having had a baby

-- having experienced early puberty, which is puberty before the age of 11
+- reaching puberty before age 11

-- pain after IUD placement
+- continuing pain after IUD placement

 - passing blood clots

 - cramping accompanied by diarrhea and nausea

 - pelvic pain when not menstruating

 Sudden cramping or pelvic pain could be signs of infection.
 An untreated infection can cause scar tissue that damages the pelvic organs and may lead to infertility.